sweeks/multiviewer/README.md

 The daemon Python code uses a virtual environment to install dependencies and the multiviewer package (used by tests).
 To set up `.venv` and install the repo’s git hooks, run [setup-repo.sh](bin/setup-repo.sh).
-That script sets `core.hooksPath=githooks`, so new commits automatically run Ruff and Black via the pre-commit hook.
+That script sets `core.hooksPath=githooks`, so new commits automatically run the formatting scripts (Black and mdformat) via the pre-commit hook.

 [start-mvd.sh](bin/start-mvd.sh) starts the daemon.
 At startup, the new daemon first kills the prior daemon and then starts a new HTTP server.